ykl124/my-library/《Lean in》.md

 > `So please ask yourself: What would I do if I weren’t afraid?
 And then go do it.
 Writing this book is not just me encouraging others to lean in.
 This is me leaning in.
 Writing this book is what I would do if I weren’t afraid.`

 Chapter2 excerpt:
+> This phenomenon of capable people being plagued by self-doubt has a name—the impostor syndrome.
+Both men and women are susceptible to the impostor syndrome, but women tend to experience it more intensely and be more limited by it.